reflectoring/reflectoring.github.io/content/blog/2024/2024-07-12-junit5-functional-interfaces.md

 }
 ```

-In this parameterized test, we use `ThrowingSupplier` to check if code throws exceptions and verify the return value.
+In this parameterized test, we use `ThrowingSupplier` to check if the code throws exceptions and verify the return value.
 The test method, `testDoesNotThrowWithSupplier()`, performs a square root calculation.
 The negative input results in a `ValidationException`.
 Otherwise, it returns the square root.
-The test verifies that the `ThrowingSupplier` executes without exceptions and the return value matches the expected result.
+The test verifies that the `ThrowingSupplier` executes without exceptions and that the return value matches the expected result.

 ### Using `ThrowingSupplier` in `assertTimeout()`

-**The method `assertTimeout()` checks that execution of the supplied executable completes before the given timeout.** The executable will continue to even after timeout duration.
-If duration exceeds, the method will throw `AssertionFailedError`.
+**The method `assertTimeout()` checks that execution of the supplied executable completes before the given timeout.** If the running time of the executable exceeds the timeout, the method will throw an `AssertionFailedError`.

-Let's now check how to use `assertTimeout()` with supplier:
+Let's now check how to use `assertTimeout()` with a supplier:

 ```java
 @Test